-We are pleased to announce that the 10th annual Doctoral Student Forum for Music Education will be held in Freiburg, Germany.
-The forum takes place from Tuesday 23rd (14.00) – Thursday 25th of March 2021 (afternoon).
+We are pleased to announce that the 11th annual Doctoral Student Forum for Music Education will be held in Belgrad, Serbia.
+The forum takes place from Tuesday, May 17th (14.00) until Thursday, May 19th 2022.
 It begins on the day prior to the main conference to have sufficient room for exchange and discussions.
 Participants will also be included in the main conference programme as the poster representing the dissertational project will be presented to the international audience on Thursday.
-In order to attain the DSF you have to register for the EAS conference.
+In order to attend the DSF you have to register for the EAS conference.